aria-systems-group/website/_projects/safe-navigation.md

 In real-world robotics, motion planning remains to be an open challenge.
 Not only robotic systems are required to move through unexplored environments, but also their maneuverability is constrained by their dynamics and often suffer from uncertainty.

 <!--more-->

 In real-world robotics, motion planning remains to be an open challenge.
 Not only robotic systems are required to move through unexplored environments, but also their maneuverability is constrained by their dynamics and often suffer from uncertainty.

-One approach to overcome this problem is to incrementally map the surroundings while, simultaneously, planning a safe and feasible path to a desired goal.
+In this project, we seek to overcome this problem through incrementally mapping the surroundings while, simultaneously, planning a safe and feasible path to a desired goal.
 This is especially critical in environments, where autonomous vehicles must deal with both motion and environment uncertainties.
 In order to cope with these constraints, this project investigates an uncertainty-based framework for mapping and planning feasible motions online with safety guarantees.
 The resulting algorithms will be evaluated on autonomous underwater vehicles and small unmanned aerial vehicles.
 If successful, this project can enable many applications such as autonomous drone delivery, autonomous planetary exploration, search and rescue, and underwater explorations.

+If you are interested in learning more, please reach out to Qi Heng Ho at [qi.ho@colorado.edu](mailto:qi.ho@colorado.edu) or checkout some of our recent related publications.